 - Tap Add More.

-- Newton directs you to the provider's webpage in the in-app browser for you to log in with your credentials.
+- Newton directs you to the provider's webpage in the in-app browser, so you can log in with your credentials.

 Confirm account access for Newton by tapping Allow.

-- Repeat steps 1-7 above for as many accounts as you need.
+- Repeat the steps above for as many accounts as you need.